 The first step to growth is accepting the reality that no one can do it alone.
-Just look at any successful and strong woman and you will see that along the way she has had someone invest in her.
+Look at any successful and strong woman and you will see that along the way she has had someone invest in her.
 Every woman can benefit from having a personal therapist who can help you to increase your strengths and to decrease your weaknesses, help you identify your blind spots, and to challenge you in a supportive manner to be your absolute best!

 Counseling is a sign of weakness.

 Getting professional help is not a sign of weakness!
 Vulnerability is not for wimps.
 In fact, it takes real strength and courage to ask for help.
 Weakness is hiding, pretending, not dealing with your issues, and not asking for help when it’s needed.
-If you want to be a better version of you than working with a trained women’s therapist will help you to get past your stuck areas and reach a new level of growth.
+If you want to be a better version of you then working with a trained women’s therapist will help you to get past your stuck areas and reach a new level of growth.